- What is a Cyber Attack?

 - Defense evasion: Adversaries commonly attempt to mimic normal, expected traffic to avoid detection.
 Depending on the victim’s network, attackers establish command and control with varying levels of stealth to circumvent security tools.

-- Distributed denial of service: DDoS attacks overwhelm server or networks by flooding them with internet traffic.
+- Distributed denial of service: DDoS attacks overwhelm servers or networks by flooding them with internet traffic.
 Once a botnet is established, an attacker can instruct each bot to send a request to the targeted IP address.
 This creates a jam of requests for the targeted server.

 The result is like traffic clogging a highway – legitimate traffic to the attacked IP address is denied access.
-This type of attack can be used take a website down.
+This type of attack can be used to take a website down.
 Learn more about real-world DDoS attacks.

 Today’s attackers can customize and replicate malicious C2 code, making it easier to evade detection.
 This is because of the sophisticated automation tools which are now available, although they are traditionally used by security red teams.